Making this sour cream chocolate cake recipe from scratch will give you a simple, no-fuss dessert that’s moist and decadent.

 I have a popular recipe for a triple chocolate bundt cake, which is made with a cake mix and pudding mix, plus topped with a chocolate ganache and chocolate chips.

 It’s super decadent and really easy, and it’s a reader favorite around here.
+I also make a variation of it with this chocolate orange cake.

 But I know some people prefer to go the old-fashioned route and make their cakes from scratch–or maybe you just don’t have a cake mix on hand but have a hankering for something sweet.